-- Given the nature of the project, it is not expected to cause any change in soil quality or fertility. - A subsurface soil sample was collected and incorporated in the EIS for San Miguel Foods, Inc.'s (SMFI) Feed Mill Facility located near the project area.
-The depth of the soil sample was approximately 30 cm deep and was obtained through the use of a trowel and stored in clean plastic bags last September 8, 2014 as shown in Figure 2-45.
+122 A subsurface soil sample was collected and incorporated in the EIS for San Miguel Foods, Inc.'s (SMFI) Feed Mill Facility located near the project area.
+The depth of the soil sample was approximately 30 cm deep and was obtained through the use of a trowel and stored in clean plastic bags last September 8, 2014 as shown in Figure 2-46.
 The soil sample was obtained from the land where the proposed project was situated to determine heavy metal content in the area prior to any project phase.
 Atomic Absorption Spectrophotometric Method was employed in the analysis for cadmium, chromium and lead.
-Cold Vapor Atomic Absorption

-Spectrometry was used for analysis of mercury.
+Cold Vapor Atomic Absorption Spectrometry was used for analysis of mercury.
 The laboratory analysis was coursed through the DENR Accredited Laboratory, F.A.S.T.
 Laboratories, located in Cagayan de Oro City.
 The result of the soil analysis summarized in Table 2-6.

-In the absence of Philippine soil standards, results were then compared with the Dutch Intervention Values (DIV).
+- 123 Further, additional sampling was made last October 19, 2018 for Arsenic (As) and organic compounds including: total phosphorus, total organic matter, potassium (K), pH and total nitrogen (N).
+This is to determine organic properties of the soil within the project area.
+The laboratory analysis was coursed through the DENR Accredited Laboratory, CRL Environmental Corporation, located in Clark Freeport Zone, Pampanga. - 124 In the absence of Philippine soil standards, results were then compared with the Dutch Intervention Values (DIV).
 As compared to these values, the soil sample in the proposed location has heavy metals including: cadmium, chromium, lead and mercury but are within Dutch Standard Values.
 Having passed the said standards and having low level of such parameters, there is no need for intervention or remediation action.